 410 Vine Street, St. Joseph

 St. Joseph has a very walkable downtown.
 After lunch, make your first stop the St. Joseph Today Welcome Center, 301 State St. Pick up a list of nearby stores, winery tasting rooms, ice cream and candy shops, restaurants and kid-friendly attractions.
 You'll find a store that lets kids play with several of the toys, book store, clothing shops and general merchandise stores that offer everything you'll need for the beach or entertaining the kids at the hotel or cottage.

 Stop by Kilwins Ice Cream/Fudge/Chocolate Shoppe, 217 State St., and watch how they make fudge on the cool marble slabs and bake waffle cones.
 It would be silly not to get a snack while you are there!

-Your next stop offers two choices: Curious Kids' Museum is a block west of downtown or Discovery Zone is down the bluff, next to the Silver Beach Carousel.
-You'll get to either in five to 10 minutes on foot, although parking is available near both.
+Your next stop offers two choices: Curious Kids' Museum is a block west of downtown or Discovery Zone is below the bluff, next to the Silver Beach Carousel.
+You'll get to either in 5 to 10 minutes on foot, although parking is available near both.